-- Each major assignment is treated as a mini Project Based Learning (PBL) to engage the teacher candidates in processes that nurture and support critical thinking; - > Check Blackboard regularly for assignments, announcements, grades, & uploaded files; - ➤ Communicate with your course instructor for any concerns that could affect your learning, attendance, and participation in class; - ➤ Observe regular attendance and prepare to actively participate in class and in the field; - Engage in team collaboration and active listening and participation; - > Upload in TK20 required assessments (Field Experience log, lesson plan, Teacher Portfolio); - Engage in thoughtful reflections on teaching practices and learning opportunities; and - ➤ Relate or make cognitive connections between and among readings, discussions, activities, assignments and the NCATE/CAEP, NCTM, DDPs and PPR standards and competencies.
+- ➤ If a student is NOT successful during field experience, he/she has to repeat methods semester. - ➤ Each major assignment is treated as performance based assessment to engage the teacher candidates in processes that nurture and support decision making and/or critical thinking; - ➤ Check Blackboard regularly for assignments, announcements, grades, & uploaded files; - ➤ Communicate with your course instructor for any concerns that could affect your learning, attendance, and participation in class; - > Observe regular attendance and prepare to actively participate in class and in the field; - Engage in team collaboration and active listening and participation; - ➤ Upload in TK20 required assessments (Field Experience log, lesson plan, Teacher Portfolio); - Engage in thoughtful reflections on teaching practices and learning opportunities; and - ➤ Relate or make cognitive connections between and among readings, discussions, activities, assignments and the NCATE/CAEP, NCTM, DDPs and PPR standards and competencies.